LocoTechLabs/LocoStudio/README.md

 - **Easily switch between local and cloud models**: Chat with Local models with Ollama or choose more powerful models in the cloud based on your needs.

 - **No subscriptions**: Access premium models like OpenAI's o1 without expensive subscriptions.
 Only pay for what you use with your API key.

-- **Light and Dark Mode**: Switch effortlessly between light and dark themes for optimal viewing comfort.